 Trinity Western University is a very diverse community that welcomes students from around the world.
 We are excited that you are interested in Trinity Western as you look to further your education!
 On this page you will find information that is specific to you as an international applicant to our graduate programs.

 All international students (from outside Canada and the US) are required to pay a non-refundable $150 application fee.
 This fee covers the cost of processing your application and preparing it for evaluation.
 You can pay this fee by cheque, bank draft or credit card.

 If you choose to fill out a paper application there is an additional $40 processing fee (so the total fee for applying will be $190).

 English Language Requirements

-In addition to the standard admissions requirements international applicants are required to submit a TOEFL (Test of English as a Foreign Language), an IELTS (International English Language Testing System) score, or Duolingo English Test as proof of your English language abilities.
-Minimum TOEFL score for any graduate program is 100 iBT or equivalent.
-Minimum IELTS score for any graduate program is 7.0 on all bands.
-Minimum Duoling English Test score is 125 (MBA & MA Leadership: 115).
+In addition to the standard admissions requirements international applicants are required to submit a TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), Cambridge English Qualifications, PTE Academic, or a Duolingo English Test as proof of your English language abilities.
 Many graduate program individual minimum requirements are higher.
 Please check the admission requirements for the particular program you are interested in.